oldfrenchtexts/randomtexts/_texts/aiguillon.md

 # Translation

-Latin: Greetings, Mary, full of grace, the lord is with you
+Latin: Hail, Mary, full of grace, the lord is with thee

 French: To you sovereign king, my most powerful creator, my most loving redeemer, Jesus